xmppo/node-expat/README.markdown

 For using the library, make sure `build/default/expat.node` is in either `$NODE_PATH` or `require.paths`.

-So far, three events are emitted by a parser:
+Important events emitted by a parser:

 - *startElement* with `name, attrs`
 - *endElement* with `name`
 - *text* with `string`

+There are more.
 Use `test.js` for reference.

 ## Error handling ##